LundBladderCancerGroup/LundTaxonomy2023Classifier/README.md

 - `results_object` is a list resulting from applying the predict_LundTax2023 function

-- `data` is a matrix, data frame or multiclassPairs_object of gene expression values with genes as HUGO gene symbols in rows and samples in columns.
+- `data` is is a matrix, data frame or multiclassPairs_object of gene expression values with genes as HUGO gene symbols in rows and samples in columns.
 This can be included if the results_object does not include the data, and samples should be in the same order as in the results object.

+- `gene_id` character value specifying the type of gene identifier used in the data:

+  - `hgnc_symbol` for HGNC symbols (default)
+  - `ensembl_gene_id` for Ensembl gene IDs
+  - `entrezgene` for Entrez IDs

 - `title` title for the heatmap.

-- `annotation` is a character indicating if 5 (“5 classes”) or 7 class
+- `annotation` is acharacter indicating if 5 (“5 classes”) or 7 class
   (“7 classes”) annotations should be plotted.

 - `plot_scores` is a logical value indicating if the prediction scores should be plotted.

 - `show_ann_legend` is a logical value indicating if the annotation legend should be shown.

 - `show_hm_legend` is a logical value indicating if the heatmap legend should be shown.